David-davidlxl/modeling-controlling-and-flight-testing-of-a-small-quadcopter/README.md

 ### Simulink models

 The "Simulink models" folder contains seven Simulink models, six of which can be used for flight testing.
-These models roughly correspond to the section 4 ("Modeling") and section 6 ("Flight Testing") of the documentation, and they are intended to be used in conjunction with the "asbQuadcopterRealFlight.mlx" live script.
+These models roughly correspond to section 4 ("Modeling") and section 6 ("Flight Testing") of the documentation, and they are intended to be used in conjunction with the "asbQuadcopterRealFlight.mlx" live script.
 You could look at them when you either fully understand the documentation or get stuck on working through any part of the documentation.

 Each model has an accompanied "ReadMe.txt" file.
 (Note: the "ReadMe.txt" file for version 1 of the model mentions "Honors Report."
 The report was the previous, incomplete version of the comprehensive documentation in this repository.
 For all intents and purposes, you could think of the two as one and the same.)